jacobwatson112/Mafia/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.
+Navigate to `http://localhost:4200/display` to view the output display.s

 ## Code scaffolding